 We watched the open sea feeding, which like the otter feeding, was very crowded.
 Again, the kids made their way to the front, but my husband and I were in the back and had a hard time seeing.
 If there’s a program you really want to see, I suggest arriving 15 minutes early to get a good seat/position.
-We walked around all the exhibit and saw the 15 minute movie, Luna: A Sea Otter’s Story.
+Next, we walked around all the exhibit and saw the 15-minute movie, Luna: A Sea Otter’s Story.
 We all really enjoyed that.
 Who doesn’t love sea otters?

 We came with our own snacks, but you can also purchase food at the cafe, restaurant, or coffee shop onsite.

 Amount of Time Needed to Visit the Monterey Bay Aquarium

 We left the aquarium mid-afternoon.
 I would say we spent around 5 hours there and were able to see everything that interested us.
 We missed a few of the programs and a few of the movie/shows.

 Overall Recommendation for the Monterey Bay Aquarium

 Overall, it was a fun time for the whole family.
 I recommend a visit here, especially if you can find discounted tickets for the aquarium.